 Golden toasted tortillas filled with gooey melted cheese and pulled chicken that is coated in teriyaki marinade.

 - 2 chicken breasts brought up to room temperature fat trimmed

 - 2 garlic cloves peeled and finely chopped

 - 5 tablespoons of teriyaki marinade

 - 1 handful of coriander roughly chopped

 - 300 g cheddar cheese grated

-- - Put a layer grated cheddar cheese on one half of the tortilla, then put some of your chicken filling on top the cheese.
-Finish with another later of cheese, the fold the other half of the tortilla over the top.
+Put a layer grated cheddar cheese on one half of the tortilla, then put some of your pulled teriyaki chicken on top the cheese.
+Finish with another layer of cheese, then fold the other half of the tortilla over the top.